 We currently have eleven options for Freestyle Touring in Decatur!
 Please scan the QR Codes provided or click on the provided link and start your journey!

 The Transfer House was built on Lincoln Square (Intersection of N/S Main Street and E/W Main Street) in 1896 to serve as Decatur’s main transfer point for City Electric Railway streetcars and Illinois Traction System interurban trains.

 Step back in time into a one room country school.
 Bethel School has a long history in Friends Creek Township.
 Visit this historic school for a glimpse into the world of education and daily life during the turn of the twentieth century.

-Explore the 1870s Italianate style mansion home of an important local figure: Richard J. Oglesby.
-Become acquainted with this three-time Illinois Governor, U.S. Senator, and Civil War General, while glimpsing the lifestyles of wealthy late nineteenth-century Americans.
-The mansion is located at 421 W. William Street in Decatur, IL.
-For information on tours and open houses, visit the Oglesby Mansion website.
+Explore the 1870s Italianate-style mansion home of an important local figure: Richard J. Oglesby.
+Become acquainted with this three-time Illinois governor, U.S. senator, and Civil War general while glimpsing the lifestyles of wealthy late nineteenth-century Americans.